calebelee05/CS180-Lab23-Team1-Project/README.md

     -  Defines the methods that the `Server` class implements; 'Server' class has no public non-static methods that are not inherited from other interfaces, so this interface is intentionally left empty.

 ## Communicator.java
+An interface to store message strings used for communication between Server and GUI.
     Fields
     - String HOST: ip address of the server ("localhost")
     - int PORT = 8888: port number of the server (8888)